Tarawa Entry Requirements

 Includes

-Passport must be valid for at least 6 months beyond departure.
-Visitors must hold proof of sufficient funds and onward/return travel tickets.
+Passport must be valid for at least six months beyond intended departure.
+Proof of onward travel and sufficient funds may be requested.
+Entry stamp issued at immigration desk in Tarawa.

 Electronic Travel Authorization (ETA/eVisa)